-Threat intelligence monitoring is a an important tool that managed security services providers (MSSP) use as part of a comprehensive cybersecurity strategy.
+Threat intelligence monitoring is a an important tool that managed security services providers (MSSP) or remote it security service providers use as part of a comprehensive cybersecurity strategy.
 Despite its widespread use in the cybersecurity industry, threat intelligence monitoring solutions remains an obscure concept for most people.
 In this article, we’ll break down what threat intelligence monitoring is, how it is helpful, and how it fits into a cybersecurity risk management strategy.
 This information will highlight the important role that cybersecurity monitoring plays in safeguarding against advanced persistent threats (APT) and emerging threats.

 What is Threat Intelligence?

 The term “threat intelligence” refers to data that is collected and assessed regarding security threats within a cyber security context as a threat management procedure.
 This real time data can include information on specific external threats or threat actors.
 Systems digital risk vulnerabilities that can be open to exploitation will also be included in threat intelligence.
 Threat intelligence also encompasses known malware, viruses, code or exploits that are in development or have been used in previous attacks.
 Lastly, threat intelligence includes information that can help analysts in organizations identify a breach when it has occurred.

 Often, companies seek threat and vulnerability management services to ensure that their data is safe.

 The broad scope that a threat intelligence analysis covers has a direct correlation to the threat landscape that organizations now face.
 Cybersecurity has experienced rapid shifts in how threats are assessed and mitigated.
 Organizations now face security threats that are more persistent and advanced than ever before.
 In response, security teams have had to continually adapt to an ever-shifting array of external threats facing organizations.

 Cyber threats that lead to security incidents cost the global economy approximately $445 billion dollars per year, making the economic impact of a cyber incident an existential threat for many organizations.